CleverCloud/documentation/content/doc/contribute/_index.md

 type: docs
 ---

+Would you like to contribute to this documentation?

 ## Before writing something new

 Before you start writing something new please create a [Github issue](https://github.com/CleverCloud/doc.clever-cloud.com/issues) so we can talk about it.
 Moslty to make sure someone is not already working on the same thing.

 ## Writing new content

 There are a number of things you need to be aware of when writing new content.
-We use markdown files and Hugo to generate this documentation.
-The CSS classes available are in Bootstrap 4.5.
-A list of commonly used Hugo shortcode can be found in its [dedicated page]( {{< ref "doc/contribute/shortcodes" >}} )
+We use Markdown files and [Hugo](https://gohugo.io/) to generate this documentation.

 ### Debug Mode